lightscapevr/website/markdown/getting-started-quest.md

 on Quest 2/3/Pro).
 There are several different things that can occur in this case.
-It can close the VR Sketch program while loading the model, or the headset's view can turn completely black (exit with the "Oculus" button on the right-hand controller).
+It can close the VR Sketch program while loading the model, or the headset's view can turn completely black (exit with the "Oculus" button, which is the round- or &infin;-shaped icon on the right-hand controller).
 We try to detect when the situation occurs and display a message to this effect, but sometimes it will only be displayed the next time you restart VR Sketch.